Supbuddy docs

 The reason Supbuddy exists.
 Stock Supabase CLI binds to fixed ports (54321 Kong, 54322 Postgres, 54323 Studio, 54324 Inbucket).
 Two projects on the same machine collide; you must supabase stop one before supabase start-ing the other.

-How to run them all at once
+Running them all at once

 Custom domains & TLDs